Dr. Alex Stone, DPT, CSCS

 Therabody Theracup Review

-Therabody was busy last year; they released 8 new products – the most in a year.
+Therabody had a very busy 2022.
+They released 8 new products—the most in a year.
 What were those?
 Did we review them?
-Maybe not all, but we sure mentioned some, or we will get to them eventually.
+Maybe not all of them, but we mentioned some, and we will get to them eventually.

-We enjoyed reviewing their massage guns (5 Gen Pro and 2 gen mini), but today we’ll discuss their smart cupping device – the TheraCup.
+We enjoyed reviewing their massage guns (Theragun Pro 5th Gen and Theragun Mini), but today, we’ll discuss their smart cupping massager – the TheraCup.
+We’ll see how it performed during our tests.

-Theracup Heat And Vibration Cupping Device By Therabody
+a man setting a Theracup Heat And Vibration Cupping Device on his arm.

-It’s an ancient Chinese treatment used to loosen up fascia around your muscle.
-It is sort of the reverse of massage therapy in that it works by pulling on the skin rather than pressing against it.
-Multiple cups are placed on the patient’s back, shoulders, or neck and left for a short while.
+Cupping is an ancient Chinese treatment that loosens the fascia around muscles.
+It is sort of the reverse of massage therapy, which works by pulling on the skin rather than pressing against it.
+Multiple hot cups are placed on the patient’s back, shoulders, or neck and left for a short while.
 The medical name for cupping is myofascial decompression.

 If you don’t know what fascia is, it’s the connective tissue that holds muscles to the skin.
 The fascia tends to stiffen when the muscle is overworked (from exercise) or underworked (from a sedentary lifestyle).

-There is a reason celebrity athletes love cupping.
-They are top-level performers that need to be in tip-top form to do what they do best.
-Apart from Phelps, we saw Conor McGregor with cupping marks early last year.
+There is a reason celebrity athletes love hot cupping.
+They are top-level performers who need to be in tip-top form to do what they do best.
+In addition to Phelps, we saw Conor McGregor with cupping marks early last year.

-We’ve also seen the peculiar cupping marks on NBA players like Stephen Curry, Steven Adams, and Giannis Antetokounmpo.
-We also saw former New England Patriots linebacker James Harrison using the cupping method for his recovery routine.
+We’ve also seen the peculiar hot cupping marks on NBA players like Stephen Curry, Steven Adams, and Giannis Antetokounmpo.
+We also saw former New England Patriots linebacker James Harrison using the hot cupping therapy for his recovery routine.

-This tells you just how popular (and definitely effective) the cupping therapy method is.
+This tells you just how popular (and definitely effective) the hot cupping therapy method is.

 • Relieves symptoms of fibromyalgia